 So the question is, how do you keep those for whom bus ridership is a lifeline safe while putting plans and technology in place to encourage others to safely return to transit when their employers call them back to the office?

 While it was initially thought that riding transit dramatically increased the risks of contracting COVID-19, recent reports seem to indicate otherwise.
-Around the world, studies have failed to connect major COVID-19 clusters to transit in any meaningful way.
+Around the world, studies have failed to connect major COVID-19 clusters to transit meaningfully.
 The Atlantic recently summarized research done in Paris and Austria in a piece entitled “Fear of Public Transit Got Ahead of the Evidence.”
-The article suggests that as long as social distancing and mask-wearing is practiced, riding public transit posed no more significant threat than other activities where people gather.
+The article suggests that as long as social distancing and mask-wearing are practiced, riding public transit posed no more significant threat than other activities where people gather.

 Communicating Crowding Information to Ensure Social Distancing

-The CDC recommends that transit riders stay at least 6 feet from people not in their household and skip a row of seats between riders.
+The CDC recommends that transit riders stay at least 6 feet from people not in their households and skip a row of seats between riders.
 This translates to capacity reductions of between 30-50%.
 With fewer seats available, the potential for crowding is real – particularly as more workers begin heading back into the office.
-One way to help alleviate both the crowding and the frustration and anxiety that comes with it is to communicate occupancy levels in real-time.
+One way to help alleviate both the crowding and the frustration and anxiety that comes with it is to communicate occupancy levels in real time.

 Communicate Crowding Information with BusTime

-With BusTime’s new responsive website, you can keep your riders informed of how crowded or empty a vehicle is.
+With BusTime’s new responsive website, you can inform riders of how crowded or empty a vehicle is.
 They can follow along on the real-time map to track occupancy levels to better plan their trip to ensure proper social distancing.
 Riders get information in real-time about occupancy levels letting them know if the vehicle is crowded, is getting crowded, or has plenty of room available.